Anthropology & Archaeology Labs & Facilities

 - White Light Confocal Profiler - Obtained through a prestigious National Science Foundation grant, this microscope is revolutionizing dental microwear labs and can be found in only a handful of U.S. anthropology labs.

 Material Culture Laboratory

 The Material Culture Laboratory (MCL) functions as an artifact conservation and analysis space.
 Both graduate and undergraduate students conduct research in the MCL and have the opportunity to work as paid assistants.

 Current hands-on research includes:

-- Native American pottery from the Spanish Mission field site on Sapelo Island near Georgia
+- Native American pottery from the Spanish Mission field site on Sapelo Island in Georgia

-- Studies of late 19th & 20th century material from archaeological investigations at central Indiana's General Lew Wallace Study & Museum
+- Studies of late 19th & 20th century material from archaeological investigations from across Indiana

 - Classifying and analyzing Indiana chert (flint) types